upcmarina/flexamino/borrador.md

 * Structural alphabets (Dong et al. 2016; Characterization and Prediction of Protein FlexibilityBased on Structural Alphabets):
 Pros:
     - Seems more or less simple to do
+    - Does not use B-factor, which they say has experimental noise (depends on resolution of the structure, refinement conditions of the crystal, etc.)
 Cons:
     - From the ROC curves of the article I wouldn't say the performance is great.